Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 Why is young drivers’ insurance so expensive?

 Basically, car insurance premiums are sort of like betting.
-The insurance company work out how likely you are to have an accident and how much it would cost them if you claimed.
+The insurance company works out how likely you are to have an accident and how much it would cost them if you claimed.
 Based on that information, they charge you an annual premium which, if you’re a young driver, can be eye-wateringly high.

 Young drivers’ premiums cost so much more than those of older drivers because they are statistically far more likely to have an accident.
 Don’t believe it?
 Look at these figures: